revgrid/revgrid/etc/revgrid.api.md

 // @public (undocumented)
 export namespace Revgrid {
     // (undocumented)
-    export interface BoundingRectStyleValues extends EdgeStyleValues {
-        // (undocumented)
-        height?: string;
-        // (undocumented)
-        position?: string;
-        // (undocumented)
-        width?: string;
-    }
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@name" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-code-span-missing-delimiter) The code span is missing its closing backtick
-    // Warning: (tsdoc-tag-should-not-have-braces) The TSDoc tag "@see" is not an inline tag; it must not be enclosed in "{ }" braces
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration export namespace defaultLocalizationOptions {
-        const // (undocumented)
-        locale = "en-US";
-        const // (undocumented)
-        numberOptions: NumberFormatter.Options;
-        const // (undocumented)
-        dateOptions: DateFormatter.Options;
-    }
-    // (undocumented)
     export interface Definition<BCS extends BehavioredColumnSettings, SC extends SchemaServer.Column<BCS>> {
         // (undocumented)
         schemaServer: (SchemaServer<BCS, SC> | SchemaServer.Constructor<BCS, SC>);